The Apache « mod_rewrite »: Best SEO Tool, Must Have Web Development Skill

 is a module of Apache web server

-side manipulation of the URLs.
-(If you need help with Apache
+which allows server side manipulation of the URLs.
+(If you need help with Apache web server, read this

 is available from AddedBytes.com